John Towers Rice

 University of Tennessee at Knoxville, J.D.

-A native of Greenville, South Carolina, John graduated cum laude from Clemson University with a Bachelor’s of Science in 2008.
+A native of Greenville, South Carolina, John graduated cum laude with a Bachelor of Science from Clemson University in 2008.
 He came to Knoxville, Tennessee, to attend the University of Tennessee College of Law, where he graduated cum laude with his law degree and earned the College’s concentration in Advocacy and Dispute Resolution in 2012.
 He was one of ten law graduates nominated to the Order of the Barristers and was awarded the ALI-ABA Scholarship and Leadership by the College of Law faculty.